SENIOR PRODUCT

 What worked

-As the flows evolved, the system expanded from simple job listings into a broader career ecosystem focused on skill matching, certification alignment, close-skill gaps, flexible resume tools, and future employer integrations.
-The final concept positioned training progress, certifications, badges, and expertise as practical tools learners could use to build credibility, confidence, and career mobility.
+As the flows evolved, the experience expanded from simple job listings into career tools focused on skill matching, certification alignment, close-skill gaps, flexible resumes, and possible employer integrations.
+The final concept positioned training progress, certifications, badges, and expertise as practical evidence learners could use for career decisions.

 Trainer Studio